googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 Two color index record formats are defined: ColorIndex, and VarColorIndex.
 The latter can be used in variable fonts to make the alpha value variable.

-In version 1, a solid color fill is specified using a PaintSolid or PaintVarSolid table.
-The latter can be used in a variable font to allow the color alpha value to be variable.
-The former provides a more compact representation when variation is not required.
+In version 1, a solid color fill is specified using a PaintVarSolid or PaintSolid table, with or without variation support, respectively.
 See 5.7.11.2.5.2 for format details.

 See 5.7.11.1.3 for details on how fills are applied to a shape.